Ingliston Racing Circuit

-The venue saw many famous drivers compete at races including the late Jim Clark, Jackie Stewart, Stirling Moss and lately David Coulthard.
+The venue saw many famous drivers compete at races including the late Jim Clark, Jackie Stewart, Stirling Moss and later David Coulthard.

 History

 1968 expansion

 On 4 September 1968 the track re-opened benefiting from an extension to the northeast of 600 ft including a long straight leading to hairpin and back to left-hander where the new section rejoined the original circuit.
 This took the full circuit to a length of just over one mile, allowing for a more fulfilling experience for drivers and spectators alike and more racing as a result.
 Two circuits could be operated, the original or extended, both in a clockwise direction.

 Scottish Motorsport Centre

 In the winter of 1989 Sir Jackie Stewart publicly announced his plans for a Scottish Motorsport centre.
 An investment of £80 million was proposed to create a motoring centre of excellence, to include research and development facilities, showrooms and garages around the perimeter of the circuit.
 The plans received public approval but full funding was shortcoming and a planning application never submitted to Edinburgh District Council.

 In addition to a two-mile Grand Prix standard racing circuit and motor industry test facilities, the New Ingliston proposals would embody a luxury hotel, multi-screen cinema, bowling alley, garden centre, autopark trading units, and heritage museum, within its perimeters.

-Jackie Stewart, who designed the track, said his involvement with the McGregor Holdings concept which includes personal investment, came afterpersistent requests from throughout the world to participate in developing race circuits.
+Jackie Stewart, who designed the track, said his involvement with the McGregor Holdings concept which includes personal investment, came after persistent requests from throughout the world to participate in developing race circuits.